 Web 2.0 is a relatively recent word, having only become popular in 1999, nearly two decades ago.
 Darcy DiNucci coined the phrase, which Tim O’Reilly and Dale Doughtery popularized at a conference in October 2004.
-Tim O’Reilly, the company’s creator, defined the notion and made it known in the community months later.
+Tim O’Reilly, ounder, CEO, and Chairman of O’Reilly Media, defined the notion and made it known in the community months later.

 The term “Web 2.0” refers to a shift in how people use the Internet.
 Web 2.0’s interactivity, social connectivity, and user-generated content, which millions of people worldwide can watch virtually instantly, have entirely replaced Web 1.0’s dull web pages over the last 15 to 20 years.

 In addition, essential inventions like mobile internet access and social networks and the near-ubiquity of sophisticated mobile devices like iPhones and Android-powered smartphones have fueled Web 2.0’s exponential growth.

 These advancements paved the way for the domination of apps in the second decade of the millennium, which substantially increased online involvement and usability.
 But on the other hand, Web 2.0 has also had a massive impact on specific industries, becoming an existential danger to some.

 Web 2.0 Data Centralization Issues

 The issue with Web 2.0 wasn’t so much the content as it was the framework.
 Web 2.0’s centralized nature provides the door to security issues, data collection for malicious purposes, privacy invasion, and expense.
 In addition, the network gained responsibility for storing data, causing access issues and concerns about the security and confidentiality of online data.